This article has been reviewed by Thanai Pongdee, MD, FAAAAI

 SLIT (allergy tablets) is similar to SCIT in terms of the effectiveness of controlling allergy symptoms, and both have been shown to provide long term improvement even after the treatment has ended.
 However, the treatment is only effective for the allergen contained in SCIT or allergy tablets.
 If someone is allergic to ragweed and trees, the ragweed tablets/shots would only help control ragweed symptoms during ragweed season.

 Allergy tablets have a more favorable safety profile than SCIT, which is why it does not need to be given in a medical setting after the first dose.
-However, the FDA-approved product information of the three SLIT tablets includes a warning about the possibility of severe allergic reactions from SLIT and a recommendation that an epinephrine autoinjector be prescribed to patients receiving allergy tablets in the event a severe allergic reaction should occur.
+However, the FDA-approved product information of the four SLIT tablets includes a warning about the possibility of severe allergic reactions from SLIT and a recommendation that an epinephrine autoinjector be prescribed to patients receiving allergy tablets in the event a severe allergic reaction should occur.